PF-1403/BBE_Agents/README.md

-# Multi-threaded BBE integrated with Human Data-Based Betting Agents.
+# Multi-threaded Bristol Betting Exchange (BBE) integrated with Human Data-Based Betting Agents.

 This project contains all code for the thesis 'Simulation-Based Development of a Betting Agent for In-Play Horse Betting Exchanges' by Peter Fox.